Folkor1/CI_PP5_GoldenCoin/README.md

 ### Logout

-- Logout is located in My Account menu on navbar and available only when logged in.
+- Logout is located in My Account menu on navbar and is available only when logged in.
 - Once logged out the user is redirected to home page.
 - Covered by user story 17